Guake/guake/README.rst

 Old releases and code depending on GTK2 have been put on the `0.8.x <https://github.com/Guake/guake/tree/0.8.x>`_ branch and will no more be actively maintained.

-Guake has also been ported to Python 3.
-It works well with Python 3.5 and it is recommended to use it with this version, since system dependencies might not work well on all systems with 3.6 (especially GTK3).
+Guake has also been ported to Python 3.5+.

 Dropped Features from Guake 0.8.x
 ---------------------------------